mingchi21/BunHMI_esp32_mp3_player/README.md

 The "BunHMI" folder includes the BunMaker project. you can open project by BunMaker: https://shop.mcuidea.com/bunmaker

 ## ESP32 code
- The "AudioPlayer" folder includes esp32 arduino source code.
+ The "I2Saudio_SDCard" folder includes esp32 arduino source code.